 To make it possible for Mailgun to verify your domain, you’ll need to add two TXT records to your site’s DNS.
 Be sure to copy them carefully, as you’ll need the exact values from your Mailgun account for the verification to work.

-Note: If your DNS is managed by GoDaddy, then you will slightly adjust the Hostname shown in Mailgun.
-When entering the Hostname into your GoDaddy DNS, you’ll need to remove your normal domain.
+Note: If GoDaddy manages your DNS, then you will slightly adjust the Hostname shown in Mailgun.
+You’ll need to remove your normal domain when entering the Hostname into your GoDaddy DNS.
 For example, instead of entering

-In your site’s DNS settings you may also see a TTL (Time To Live) field for the record.
+In your site’s DNS settings, you may also see a TTL (Time To Live) field for the record.
 If you’re provided with a way to change this, we recommend setting the TTL to one day (or 86400 seconds, depending on the units your DNS uses).

-3. Checking your Mailgun Verification Status
+Checking Your Mailgun Verification Status

 Now Mailgun will need to verify that your domain has proper DNS records.
 This verification can take a while (sometimes 24-48 hours) because DNS records may take some time to update.

 Once Mailgun can verify the DNS changes you made, it will show an active status next to your domain name.